 ACT vs. SAT

 The decision of which one to take may be determined simply by whatever admission criteria is laid out by your school of choice.
-However, if the school doesn't specify which test they want, making the "best" choice doesn't have to be difficult.
+However, if the school doesn't specify which test it wants, making the "best" choice can be about your preference for test-taking.

 Although there is no hard science that proves that the ACT or SAT is easier, you probably want to determine which test format is better suited to your strengths.
-Each test has different emphases and familiarity with their individual structures may help you sort out which is better suited to you.
+Each test has a different structure and different emphases, and familiarity with their individual structures may help you sort out which is better suited to you.

 Take a look at the following comparison of the ACT and SAT to help you decide.